cchiragjain/dsa-notes-latest/graphs.md

 - Will never work for graphs with negative weight ( or shortest path ( if we are going somewhere we need to give something positive )) ( if we try with negative weights will keep on running as new calculated distance will always be less than previous )
 - T.C for pq => O(V + E) \* O(logV) ( standard bfs + v vertices will be inserted to pq )
 - Can also use set for storing ( the t.c will be same and may reduce some future iterations )
+- **Useful only when graph edges have weights if unit weight edges then normal bfs will work in case of shortest path**

 ## Code